jseashell/ezmc-admin-service/README.md

 > Contributors are not responsible for any AWS costs incurred from using this CLI.
 Use at your own discretion.

 Each "server" is given its own networking stack and ECS cluster for simple clean up -- keeps it ez.
+By default, your AWS account will be limited to 5 VPCs.
+With the default VPC, and assuming zero other provisioned resources, that means you can have a maximum of 4 servers operating simulateously.

 ## License